FarukIm/RottenPear/README.md

 npm install
 ```

-Once that is done, to run the server you use the command:
+Once that is done, to run the server use the command:

 ```
 npm start